Credit Karma Guide to Refinancing Your Auto Loan

 Comparison shopping doesn’t stop after you get a quote or two.
 Once you have a few offers, you can go back to other lenders and negotiate.

-“Show them the deal you’re being offered, and see if they can beat it,” advises Mike Schenk, vice president of research and policy analysis for the Credit Union National Association.
+“Show them the deal you’re being offered, and see if they can beat it,” advises Mike Schenk, deputy chief advocacy officer for policy analysis and chief economist for the Credit Union National Association.

 Don’t forget to compare your existing loan, too.
 You may find that it’s not so bad, considering what else is available.